 Mount Baker Theatre

-Built in 1927 as a grand vaudeville movie palace, Mount Baker Theatre holds everything from live plays and concerts to educational talks.
-Listed on the National Register of Historic Places, the theater has undergone renovations to improve the visitor experience while still retaining the building’s character.
+Built in 1927 as a vaudeville movie palace, Mount Baker Theatre holds everything from live plays and concerts to educational talks.
+Listed on the National Register of Historic Places, the theater still retains the building’s character.

 Pickford Film Center

 Looking for an independent film or documentary?
-Turn to this small indie theater and arts nonprofit in downtown Bellingham.
-Enjoy snacks, wine, and beer in the cozy lobby or take your beverage into the theater to enjoy during the show.
+Turn to this small indie theater in downtown Bellingham.
+Enjoy wine and beer in the cozy lobby or take your beverage into the theater to enjoy during the show.
+A second location, Pickford on Grand, opened in 2025.

 Spark Museum of Electrical Invention